 Depending on your signs and symptoms — and the result of any blood tests you've had — your doctor might recommend one or more imaging tests, including:

 - Ultrasound.
-This painless test uses sound waves to produce images of internal organs.
-If you have never had a period, your doctor may suggest an ultrasound test to see if all your reproductive organs are present.
+This test uses sound waves to produce images of internal organs.
+If you have never had a period, your doctor may suggest an ultrasound test to check for any abnormalities in your reproductive organs.

 - Computerized tomography (CT).
 CT scans combine many X-ray images taken from different directions to create cross-sectional views of internal structures.
 A CT scan can indicate whether your uterus, ovaries and kidneys look normal.